Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-In future applications, intelligent agents will cooperate and/or compete as part of multi-agent systems (MASs) \cite{traffic,dilemmas,sensors,rubbish}.
-Multi-agent reinforcement learning (MARL) uses RL to solve such problems and can lead to flexible and robust solutions \cite{marl}, and recently, a variety of work \cite{madrl,qmix,communicate,maac} has successfully applied deep MARL techniques.
-These approaches have shown good results, but given the lack of theoretical insight, it remains unclear what these neural networks are learning, or how we should enhance their representational power to address the problems on which they fail.
+Multi-agent reinforcement learning (MARL) uses reinforcement learning to train multiple agents for such systems, and can lead to flexible and robust solutions \cite{traffic,dilemmas,sensors,rubbish,marl}.
+In recent years, a variety of \emph{deep} MARL approaches have been developed and successfully applied \cite{madrl,communicate,maac}.
+While these approaches have shown good results, there is a general lack of theoretical insight, and often it remains unclear what the neural networks used by these approaches are learning, or how we should enhance their learning power to address the problems on which they fail.

-In this paper, we focus on value-based MARL approaches for cooperative MASs.
-Value-based single-agent RL methods use (deep) neural networks to represent the action-value function $Q(s,a;\theta)$ to select actions directly \cite{dqn} or as a `critic' in an actor-critic scheme \cite{a3c,ddpg}.
-A straightforward way to extend such methods to the multi-agent setting is by simply replacing the action by the joint action $a=\langle a_1,\dots ,a_n\rangle$ of all agents $Q(s,\langle a_1,\dots ,a_n\rangle ;\theta)$.
-However, this approach heavily relies on the function approximation abilities of the neural network, since it will need to generalize across a discrete action space whose size is exponential in the number of agents.
-Moreover, selecting a joint action $a$ that maximizes the $Q$-function will require that, as in deep $Q$-networks \cite{dqn}, the (now joint) actions need to be output nodes.
+Single-agent value-based reinforcement learning methods use (deep) neural networks to represent the discrete action-value function $Q(s,a;\theta)$ to select actions directly \cite{dqn} or as a `critic' in an actor-critic scheme \cite{a3c,ddpg}.
+A straightforward way to extend such methods to the multi-agent setting is by simply replacing the action by the joint action $\langle a_1,\dots ,a_n\rangle$ of all agents $Q(s,\langle a_1,\dots ,a_n\rangle;\theta)$.
+However, this approach heavily relies on the function approximation abilities of the neural network, since it must generalize across a discrete action space whose size is exponential in the number of agents.
+Moreover, selecting a joint action that maximizes the $Q$-function usually requires that, as in deep $Q$-networks \cite{dqn}, the (now joint) actions are output nodes of the network.
 As a result, the computational and sample costs scale poorly in the number of agents.

-Another approach to extending single-agent RL methods to MASs is to apply them to each agent independently.
-This improves scalability at the expense of quality, e.g., individual deep $Q$-learners may not be able to accurately represent the value of coordination.
-Furthermore, the environment becomes non-stationary from the perspective of a single agent and thus, unsurprisingly, their learning process may not converge \cite{dynamics,independent,classes}.
+Another approach to extend single-agent reinforcement learning methods to multi-agent systems is to apply them to each agent independently \cite{independent}.
+This improves scalability at the expense of quality, e.g., independent deep $Q$-learners may not be able to accurately represent the value of coordination, as every agent learns on its own and ignores the others.
+Furthermore, the environment becomes non-stationary from the perspective of a single agent due to the other agents' simultaneous learning and thus their learning process may not converge \cite{dynamics,independent,classes}.